-There are two main reasons why borrowers need to raise credit scores and we will show you on How To Raise Credit Scores To Qualify For Mortgage on this BLOG:
+We will cover this topic and advice on How To Raise Credit Scores To Qualify For Mortgage on this BLOG:

 - Many employers, especially government employers like Police Departments, Fire Departments, Regulatory Agencies will thoroughly review a job candidate’s credit scores

-- All loan officers and those in the financial sector industries will have job applicants submit to credit background checks as part of the hiring and/or promotional process.
+- All loan officers and those in the financial sector industries will have job applicants submit to credit background checks as part of the hiring and/or promotional process